doniaa3710/github-tutorial/README.md

 #### **REMEMBER TO READ ALL DIRECTIONS**
 * To enhance your experience with GitHub, answer a quick survey question as to who you are and submit your results.
 Don't worry you won't be graded on your experience!
-* Make sure you  **Read the Guide** if you are a new user or not !
+* Make sure you  **Read the Guide** if you are a new user or not!

 **NOTE**: you will be directed to a new tab explaining the basic fundementals and power of GitHub

-After reading the guidelines, you can head back to the previous tab and **start a project**
+After reading the guidelines, you can head back to the previous tab and **start a project.**
 **You may be asked to confirm your email**

 How to make a repo: